April 10, 2025

 Best Match

-Best for rocky terrain,
+rocky terrain, serious hikers

 La Sportiva recommendations for hikers: